 should you buy a peloton? here's how to decide

 I'm Mickie.
 Co-founder and CEO of One Strong Southern Girl.
 Our team is here for you.
 We want you to remember us because we helped changed your life.

-Find a rug that’s about 4×6.
-That’s enough space to do just about any workout.
-I’ll mention it if you need more room than that.
+Find a rug about 5×8 and use that as a visual for how much room you’ll need to do most home workouts.
+I’ll mention it in my review if you need more room than that.

 I wear a heart rate monitor when I work out.
 This helps me keep track of the length of my workout as well as how many calories I burn.
 I share this information with you on my reviews.
 Listen closely: the number of calories I burn will NOT be the same that you burn.
 It may be close but it may not be anywhere near the same.

-I have 3 heart rate monitors.
+I have 4 heart rate monitors.
 Why?
 I don’t know.
 They’re all different colors.
-Two of them are Polar FT4’s and one of them is an FT7.
-My next one will be the Polar A300.
-It looks interesting (but possibly more than I need).
+Two of them are Polar FT4’s, one of them is an FT7, and I recently purchased a Polar A300.
+I like all of them.

 The information under choreography refers to how much coordination or existing aerobic background you will need to do the workout.
 It does NOT refer to how intense the workout is.
 Look at the definitions below:

 Anyone can do the moves.
 If you’ve never played any sport and you can’t do a single dance move, you can still do all the steps in this video.
 You (probably) won’t trip.
 You won’t get frustrated because you can’t do what the instructor is doing.
 You won’t have to stop the video and play it in slow motion to figure out WTH they’re doing.

 You will need some aerobics experience to do all the steps the first time.
 If you have some natural coordination you’ll be fine.
 If you’ve been known to trip over lint in the carpet you may need to do this workout a few times to get down all the moves.
 You may get frustrated once or twice the first time you do the routine but you’ll have it down by the 3rd time.